11+ of the Best Free + Paid Audiobook Apps to Listen to Your Next Read

 Cost: Individual books from $1.99

-What to know: There’s no membership fee or catalog of “free” titles, so you purchase individual books as you want them.
+What to know: There’s no membership fee, so you purchase individual books as you want them.
 They include a list of rotating daily deals.
 I have not tried it yet, but I’ve been seeing their ads on TikTok a lot lately.
+UPDATE: They’ve also added a catalog of free titles you can peruse here.

 Downpour